Roxbury murders: The victims

 Valyric Holliday, 19, was conscious when police arrived to her apartment on a Friday night.
-She told police she was stabbed by an 18-year-old man, Eugene B. Conway, who lived in the Dorchester residence with her.
+She told police she was stabbed by 18-year-old Eugene B. Conway, who lived in the Dorchester residence with her.
 Conway was arrested that night and pleaded innocent.
 Valyric died Saturday morning.

-Sandra Boulware, 30, 10th woman murdered.
-Her naked body was found charred in a burning grass lot near a YMCA at 5 a.m.
-A year prior, she had moved from Connecticut to Boston.
-Her sister reported her missing after three days.
+Sandra Boulware, 30, was found dead with her body naked and burned in a grass lot near a YMCA at around 5 a.m.
+She was the 10th woman murdered.
+Her sister had reported her missing after three days.
 Her murderer was Osbourne (Jimmy) Sheppard, 55.

-Bobbie Jean Graham, 34, 12th woman murdered.
-Jean's autopsy states that she died from a lacerated liver caused by multiple blows to her midsection with a blunt object.
-Graham was found in an alley by a man driving past.
-A female witness said that she noticed a couple walking towards the alley, with the woman appearing to be intoxicated and unsteady to walk.
-The man then picked the woman up and carried her to the alley.
-Graham was found the next morning with blood on her body and indentations from a heel on her chest.
+Bobbie Jean Graham, 34, was the 12th woman murdered.
+Graham's autopsy states that she died from a lacerated liver caused by multiple blows to her midsection with a blunt object.
+Multiple witnesses reported seeing a black couple walking towards the alley, with the woman appearing intoxicated and unsteady on her feet.
+The man yanked the woman up and dragged her into the alley.
+Graham was found in the alley the next morning.

-Some of the women who were mentioned in the local newspapers had a very brief description of their death and it was quickly brushed aside.
-On January 30, 1979, a brief article titled “Two Bodies Found in a Trash Can” consisting of four paragraphs, was published, but not once revealed their identities.
-The next day, Gwendolyn Yvette Stinson's identity was revealed in an even briefer article.
-Caren Prater's identity was finally revealed a few weeks later.
+Several of the women who appeared in the local newspapers had only a cursory description of their death.